vmware-tanzu/tanzu-dev-portal/content/blog/debugging-a-kubernetes-workload-with-octant.md

 ---
 date: 2020-10-15
-description: 'Walk through an NGINX deployment with a faulty NGINX configuration to demonstrate how common pitfalls can be identified using Octant.
+description: Walk through an NGINX deployment with a faulty NGINX configuration to demonstrate how common pitfalls can be identified using Octant.

-  '
 lastmod: '2020-12-04'
 patterns:
 - Deployment